cgrace0044/stillorgan-tennis/README.md

 - I converted all images to the WEBP file type and I also compressed all the images.
 - This dramatically improved the performance score.

+#### Overlap of images in gallery footer fixed by removing box-shadow

+- I originally had a box shadow on the footer on all pages.
+- This made it appear like the images on the gallery page were overlapping the footer.
+- Once I removed the box-shadow on the footer this issue was solved.

 ### Known Bugs

 No known bugs.